flutter/flutter/README.md

 Flutter offers [stateful hot reload][Hot reload], allowing you to make changes to your code and see the results instantly without restarting your app or losing its state.
+This is very effective step taken by flutter.

 [![Hot reload animation][]][Hot reload]